dogweather/forkful/content/en/typescript/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?
-A debugger is a tool that lets you examine and change the inner workings of your code while it runs.
-Programmers use it to squash bugs by stepping through their code, inspecting variables, and understanding the flow of their program.

 ## How to:
 To get cracking with a debugger in TypeScript, all you need is a supported IDE (like Visual Studio Code) and a `launch.json` configuration.
 Here's a quick example for a Node.js application:

 ```TypeScript